mprencipe/salakala/README.md

 # Salakala
-Generate a password with using a password list.
+Generate a password using a password list.
 Create a words.txt file with the words separated by line breaks.

 ```
 go build